CalderaWP/Caldera-Forms/readme.txt

 * <strong>Priority Support</strong> Direct support from our team, your questions answered within one business day. <a href="https://calderawp.com/support#priority-support">Learn more here.</a>
 * <strong>Form Creation</strong> Got a really trick form and not a lot of time? <a href="https://calderawp.com/caldera-forms-services#cf-dfy">We can help.</a>
-* <strong>Customization</strong> Need amn integration with a third-party service or to modify the default behaviour? <a href="https://calderawp.com/caldera-forms-services#cf-custom-code">Let us write you some code.</a>
+* <strong>Customization</strong> Need an integration with a third-party service or to modify the default behaviour? <a href="https://calderawp.com/caldera-forms-services#cf-custom-code">Let us write you some code.</a>

 <em>Note:  We do not provide free support via WordPress.org.
 Premium add-on purchases include priority support for Caldera Forms.</em>